tiagohs/PopMovies/README.md

 </a> - A beautiful, fluid, and customizable dialogs API. </li>
 <li><a href="https://github.com/jd-alexander/LikeButton">LikeButton</a> - Twitter's heart animation for Android. </li>
 <li><a href="https://github.com/square/okhttp">okhttp</a> - An HTTP+HTTP/2 client for Android and Java applications. </li>
-<li><a href="https://android.googlesource.com/platform/frameworks/volley">Volley</a> - Volley is an HTTP library that makes networking for Android apps easier and most importantly, faster. </li>
 <li><a href="https://github.com/balysv/material-ripple">Material Riple</a> - Android L Ripple effect wrapper for Views. </li>
 <li><a href="https://github.com/lopspower/CircularImageView">CircularImageView</a> - Create circular ImageView in Android in the simplest way possible. </li>
 <li><a href="https://github.com/amulyakhare/TextDrawable">TextDrawable</a> - This light-weight library provides images with letter/text like the Gmail app.
 It extends the Drawable class thus can be used with existing/custom/network ImageView classes.
 Also included is a fluent interface for creating drawables and a customizable ColorGenerator. </li>